MyEditorCool/editors/DevelopAnEditor.md

 1. Open Configuration in myeditor.cool
 2. paste your package web cdn address.
 If you published package to npm, you can use `https://unpkg.com/{package.name}@{package.version}`.
 3. you can also start a local file server to serve your pakcage for local debugging.

+If you are use vite as build tool, it is very easy to debug your local editor code follow the steps:
+1. Find the url of the dir where your package.json exist.
+Usually your package.json is in root directory, you can visit it with `localhost:3000/package.json`.
+2. Make Sure your myeditorcool child field `entry` pointed to the entry file.
+3. Install the editor with the url in step 1.

+Now, you can change or debug your local code without publish to npm.
+Notice, if you changed the content of myeditorcool field in package.json, you need to reinstall the package.